-In any interconnected system it can be hard to know where to start, so the paper begins with the issue that is currently crowding out most others in British politics.
+In looking at the individual elements of a system it's hard to know where to start, so the paper begins with the issue that has been in the foreground of British politics in recent years.

 Interdependence and control

 It would be an understatement to say that Brexit currently dominates political discourse in the UK.
 At its heart it has thrown up the whole question of where, how and by whom important decisions relating the future of a country should be taken and how the benefits of cooperation (particularly at an international level) can be achieved while still maintaining a sense of being in control.
 As the British Prime Minister at the time put it: "The profound pooling of sovereignty....permits unprecedentedly deep cooperation, which brings benefits.
 But it also means that when countries are in the minority they must sometimes accept decisions they do not want."